Gabriel of Our Lady of Sorrows: Canonization

 Possenti was buried the day of his death.
 His companion in the novitiate, Bernard Mary of Jesus, exclaimed:

 Immediately thereafter Norbert wrote a biography of his life.
 In 1866, four years after the death of Possenti, the Passionists were forced to abandon the monastery of Isola del Gran Sasso, and the church where Possenti lay buried went deserted for 30 years.
 Since his death, the fame of Possenti's sanctity had spread through the local area, as well as amongst the Passionists.
 In 1891 the Congregation decided to formally open proceedings for Possenti's canonisation and, a year later, a committee visited his grave to examine his remains.
 Upon the arrival of the committee at Isola del Gran Sasso, the townspeople surrounded the church, determined not to have the body of Possenti taken from their midst.
-Two years later the Passionist returned to resume their life at Isola del Gran Sasso near the city of Teramo.
+Two years later the Passionists returned to resume their life at Isola del Gran Sasso near the city of Teramo.

 The two miracles presented for the beatification of Gabriel were the inexplicable healings of Maria Mazzarella from pulmonary tuberculosis and periostitis, and the instantaneous cure of Dominic Tiber from an inoperable hernia.
 Possenti was beatified by Pope Pius X on 31 May 1908.
 Present at the ceremony were his brother Michael, his companion Sylvester, and his director, Norbert.
 The outbreak of the First World War delayed Possenti's canonisation for a while, but on 13 May 1920, he was raised to the altars by Pope Benedict XV.

 Patronage

 At the canonization of Possenti, Pope Benedict XV declared him a patron saint of Catholic youth, of students, and of those studying for the priesthood.
 In 1959, Pope John XXIII named him the patron of the Abruzzi region, where he spent the last two years of his life.

 Millions of pilgrims visit St. Gabriel's shrine in Isola del Gran Sasso d'Italia near Teramo each year to see Possenti's burial place and the monastic house in which he lived out his final years.
 There is an ongoing tradition every March, when thousands of high school students from the Abruzzo and the Marche regions of Italy visit his tomb 100 days before their expected graduation day and pray to him in order to achieve good scores on their final.
 Every two years, from mid-July to the beginning of October, the Italian Staurós ONLUS foundation hosts at the Sanctuary of Saint Gabriel, a celebrated exposition of contemporary religious arts.
 With an average of 2 million visitors per year, this is one of the 15 most visited sanctuaries in the world.

-The cult of Saint Gabriel is especially popular amongst Italian youth; Italian migrants have spread the cult to areas such as the United States, Central America and South America.
+Saint Gabriel is especially popular amongst Italian youth; Italian migrants have spread their admiration of him to areas such as the United States, Central America and South America.
 The Passionist Congregation also spreads devotion to Possenti wherever they have monasteries.
 Many miracles have been attributed to Possenti's intercession; Gemma Galgani held that it was Possenti who had cured her of a dangerous illness and led her to a Passionist vocation.